 Research Centers

-The Center for Studies of Displaced Populations is a new center established in 2016 that studies individuals and families in transition.
+The Center for Studies of Displaced Populations was established in 2016 to study individuals and families in transition.
 The principal study is "Demographic and Health Disparities in Recovery from Hurricane Katrina: KATRINA@10."
-The NIH-funded KATRINA@10 Program consists of an interrelated set of three primary data collection projects that focus on one specific sub-population who were uniquely affected by Hurricane Katrina; two secondary analyses of data that are more broadly representative of the overall affected population; and three cores to support the set of research projects.
+The NIH-funded KATRINA@10 Program consists of an interrelated set of three primary data collection projects that focus on one specific sub-population who were uniquely affected by Hurricane Katrina, two secondary analyses of data that are more broadly representative of the overall affected population, and three cores to support the set of research projects.